codingdiaz/deployments/plugins/deployments/README.md

 # Backstage Deployment Plugin

 The Backstage Deployment Plugin provides a unified interface for managing deployments across GitHub Actions workflows.
-It allows teams to configure, monitor, and manage deployments directly from their Backstage developer portal.
+It allows teams to configure, monitor, and manage deployments directly from Backstage.

 ## Features